theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/shared-directory.md

 As individual contributors are participating on behalf of their organisations it is important to **[Deliver Individual Value](/patterns/encouraging-contributions/deliver-individual-value)**, for example by demonstrating the benefit of keeping information up to date.

 While many datasets rely on this type of collaborative approach there may be little insight into the underlying workflow.
-Exposing of the details and activity of the shared work – eg via **[Tracked Changes](/patterns/workflow/track-changes)**, **[Published Policies](/patterns/project-governance/published-policies)** and using a **[Progress Indicator](/patterns/encouraging-contributions/progress-indicator)** – might help to build confidence in the data.
+Exposing the details and activity of the shared work – eg via **[Tracked Changes](/patterns/workflow/track-changes)**, **[Published Policies](/patterns/project-governance/published-policies)** and using a **[Progress Indicator](/patterns/encouraging-contributions/progress-indicator)** – might help to build confidence in the data.